 Location: 353 East Hanover Avenue, Morristown

 Details: Programs at the arboretum are run by the nonprofit group The Friends of the Frelinghuysen Arboretum.
-Kids will love Branching Out, an interactive gardening program that encourages playing in the dirt.
+Of course, kids will love Branching Out, an interactive gardening program that encourages playing in the dirt.
 Classes run Saturdays in the Spring and two days a week during the summer.
 One-time events, such as October’s Scary Plants, Scaredy Plants, are offered throughout the year for seasonal fun.
 The arboretum also hosts seasonal Scavenger Hunts and Discovery Backpack programs for families.
-Explore the grounds with a family backpack, which contains activities and games to help children make new discoveries in the gardens.
+Finally, you can explore the grounds with a family backpack, which contains activities and games to help children make new discoveries in the gardens.

 More info: www.arboretumfriends.org or call 973-326-7601